School and Library Programs

 Booked Authors handles my school and library appearances.
 Click here to arrange a visit.

-For local schools (CT, NY and MA), you can also contact me directly to set up a visit if you’d prefer.
+For local schools (CT and MA), you can also contact me directly to set up a visit if you’d prefer.

 “Sara knows science and children in equal measure.
 She makes information captivating and brings out the naturalist in every child.
 Her visit changes the way students see and understand the world.”